-The risk assessment is conducted by the CSO and the City's Safety/Risk Management Division and supplemented by subject matter experts from the respective department or section to which the risk applies.
-The process employs a safety risk matrix, similar to the one presented in Figure 6, that allows the safety team to visualize the assessed likelihood and severity, and to help decision-makers understand when actions are necessary to reduce or mitigate safety risk.
+The risk assessment is conducted by the CSO and supplemented by subject matter experts from the respective department or section to which the risk applies.
+The process employs a safety risk matrix, similar to the one presented in Figure 4, that allows the safety team to visualize the assessed likelihood and severity, and to help decision-makers understand when actions are necessary to reduce or mitigate safety risk.